 Losing Your Job: The Survivors’ Guide

-Losing your job can be a traumatic event for a range of financial and personal reasons, but unfortunately, it’s becoming an ever more common event in light of the economic shocks surrounding the Coronavirus pandemic.
-While there’s often nothing you can do if your company just isn’t in a position to keep you employed, that doesn’t mean you can’t get straight back on your feet again as quickly as possible.
-Let’s look at a few ways you can make getting back into the saddle as quick and easy as possible.
+Losing your job can be a traumatic event for a range of financial and personal reasons.
+Still, unfortunately, it’s becoming an ever more common event in light of the economic shocks surrounding the Coronavirus pandemic.
+While there’s often nothing you can do if your company isn’t in a position to keep you employed, that doesn’t mean you can’t get straight back on your feet again as quickly as possible.
+So let’s look at a few ways you can make getting back into the saddle as quick and easy as possible.

 Take the Help You Need

-The first reaction that many people have to being made redundant is to be angry, or determined to get straight back into work, without taking the time to make sure that they’ve explored all their options.
-While it’s great to want to get back to work as soon as possible you can’t expect instant results, which means it’s always good to get yourself into a comfortable financial position until you’re safely back in a job.
-There are various benefits that job seekers are entitled to, that you have earned through your years of service in the workforce, and that you should look into in order to shore up your accounts.
+The first reaction that many people have to being made redundant is to be angry or determined to get straight back into work without taking the time to make sure that they’ve explored all their options.
+While it’s great to want to get back to work as soon as possible, you can’t expect instant results, which means it’s always good to get yourself into a comfortable financial position until you’re safely back in a job.
+In addition, job seekers are entitled to various benefits that they have earned through their years of service in the workforce and that you should look into to shore up your accounts.

 Statutory redundancy pay: If you had been working for your employer for more than two years when you are made redundant, you are entitled to statutory redundancy pay.
 While the amount you receive will depend on your age and status as an employee, you should make sure you have received what you are due.

 Jobseekers’ Allowance: The major state benefit you can claim while you’re looking for a new job is Jobseekers’ Allowance.
-Anybody who is actively looking for work can claim this benefit, and the amount you will receive is based on a calculation that takes into account your age, your previous income and the number of National Insurance payments you have made so far.
+Anyone who is actively looking for work can claim this benefit.
+The amount you will receive is based on a calculation that considers your age, your previous income, and the number of National Insurance payments you have made so far.

-Housing Benefit: While you are unemployed you may still be paying rent or a mortgage, which you’ll need to keep a roof over your head.
-To help with this you can claim aid from your local council, who can also help you with your council tax bill in some circumstances.
+Housing Benefit: While you are unemployed, you may still be paying rent or a mortgage, which you’ll need to keep a roof over your head.
+To help with this, you can claim aid from your local council, which can also help you with your council tax bill in some circumstances.

 Make Sure You Help Yourself

-If you’re struggling financially as a result of your unemployment it’s important to make good long term decisions rather than panicking and getting yourself into trouble.
+If you’re struggling financially due to your unemployment, it’s important to make good long term decisions rather than panicking and getting yourself into trouble.
 Many short term lenders and payday lenders advertise themselves as being able to help during periods of unemployment, but relying on short term finance rather than balanced books is not a viable long term strategy.
 There is certainly a place for short term finance, and it’s definitely appropriate in some cases where another paycheck is coming soon, but it shouldn’t be a part of a long term strategy.
 If you are having trouble with debt, or you think you may soon begin to spiral into a debt problem, it’s important that you get in touch with a financial advisor or a debt support charity as soon as possible.
-Often there are some simple changes that you can make to your finances to make them sustainable even if you’re in a tight spot, so never be afraid to ask for help.
+Often, you can make some simple changes to your finances to make them sustainable even if you’re in a tight spot, so never be afraid to ask for help.

 Another way you can pivot away from your old career path is to join a recruitment agency.
-It’s often a good idea to join one anyway because it never hurts to have other people helping you on the job hunt, but a recruiter can also help you discover both tried and tested and unfamiliar avenues for you to ply your skills.
-A recruiter is literally a person whose job it is to get you a job, and they earn their pay that way, so it’s in their interests to find different and creative ways of applying your talents to the job market in ways you may not have considered.
+Of course, it’s often a good idea to join one anyway because it never hurts to have other people helping you on the job hunt.
+Still, a recruiter can also help you discover both tried and tested and unfamiliar avenues for you to ply your skills.
+A recruiter is literally a person whose job is to get you a job, and they earn their pay that way, so it’s in their interest to find different and creative ways of applying your talents to the job market in ways you may not have considered.
 They’ll also make your case to any prospective employers when it comes to your application, so you’ll have lots of support on that side of things too.

 Work Smarter, Not Harder

-Once you’ve decided on a career trajectory and got your CV into working order the next step is to start looking for a job.
+Once you’ve decided on a career trajectory and got your CV into working order, the next step is to start looking for a job.
 The temptation is to attack this task straight out of the blocks, applying for anything and everything that’s out there, but the reality is that it can take between three and six months to find a job, so you’ll have to pace yourself to avoid burnout.
 Rather than attacking the jobs market at full throttle, a more slowly paced and considered search can be much more effective on a success per application basis whilst also minimising the application fatigue.
-It’s a good idea to only apply for jobs that are within your skill range, for example, which might sound obvious, but it’s important not to discount the idea of taking a job that’s a pay level or an experience level below where you used to be.
-Not only could the gap in your CV be more damaging to your career prospects than the lower level job, it might actually provide you with a boost that send your career off in a new direction.
-While of course, the pay is important, the networks you make and the things you learn while on the job are also invaluable, so don’t discount them as a perk of your new job.
+It’s a good idea to only apply for jobs within your skill range, for example, which might sound obvious, but it’s important not to discount the idea of taking a job that’s a pay level or an experience level below where you are used to be.
+Not only could the gap in your CV be more damaging to your career prospects than the lower-level job, but it might also actually provide you with a boost that sends your career off in a new direction.
+While, of course, the pay is important, the networks you make and the things you learn while on the job are also invaluable, so don’t discount them as a perk of your new job.

-Another good idea is to lean on your existing networks, whether that’s putting in a few phone calls or using a social networking site like Facebook or LinkedIn, because they already know and trust you within your industry.
+Another good idea is to lean on your existing networks, whether that’s putting in a few phone calls or using a social networking site like Facebook or LinkedIn because they already know and trust you within your industry.
 One of the things that consistently holds people back in networking is being afraid to say they’re looking for a job, but it never hurts to ask, and you may even come across jobs that haven’t been advertised yet.
 This also applies to getting in touch with likely candidate companies proactively, even if they aren’t specifically hiring your role.
-The hiring process is long and complicated, and often it can take several weeks or even months to go from a company deciding to fill a role and the role actually being put on job sites or in newspapers, so it never hurts to get in touch.
-You’ll know in your own industry who the big employers are, and your getting in touch will save them all that money on advertisements or recruiters, so there’s a good chance you’ll be in the front running for the job if they hadn’t got round to promoting it yet.
+The hiring process is long and complicated, and often it can take several weeks or even months to go from a company deciding to fill a role and the role actually being put on job sites or in newspapers.
+Hence, it never hurts to get in touch.
+In addition, you’ll know in your own industry which the big employers are, and your getting in touch will save them all that money on advertisements or recruiters, so there’s a good chance you’ll be in the front running for the job if they hadn’t got round to promoting it yet.

 A third thing that is important to get right is your interview technique.
-Depending on how long you have been in the workforce it might have been many years since your last interview, or it may be that you haven’t actually carried out many interviews before, so you might be a little rusty.
-While your personal skills may be good, that doesn’t mean you’ll necessarily be good at talking about your job if you don’t do it often, so practicing with friends and family or a recruiter is a good idea.
-Construct a story or narrative that you can talk through that touches on all the points that you think are important for the job and get used to saying it, that way you won’t be left with nothing to say if the interviewer asks you questions.
+Depending on how long you have been in the workforce, it might have been many years since your last interview, or it may be that you haven’t actually carried out many interviews before, so you might be a little rusty.
+While your personal skills may be good, that doesn’t mean you’ll necessarily be good at talking about your job if you don’t do it often, so practising with friends and family or a recruiter is a good idea.
+Construct a story or narrative that you can talk through that touches on all the points you think are important for the job and get used to saying it.
+That way, you won’t be left with nothing to say if the interviewer asks you questions.

-If you’re measured and patient, you’ve buffed up your CV and engaged the help of a recruiter, and you’ve been smart about your application strategy, hopefully it won’t take you too long to find your next position.
+If you’re measured and patient, you’ve buffed up your CV and engaged the help of a recruiter, and you’ve been smart about your application strategy.
+Hopefully, it won’t take you too long to find your next position.
 But what do you do next?
-Going back to work can be stressful, especially if you’ve had a longer absence from the workforce, so it’s important you can settle in comfortably without feeling overwhelmed.
+Going back to work can be stressful, especially if you’ve had a long absence from the workforce, so it’s important you can settle in comfortably without feeling overwhelmed.
 Here are a few tips to help you.

 Don’t Give Up

 No matter your age or employment status, unemployment is never a death sentence.
-As we enter another period of economic uncertainty it is inevitable that more people will become unemployed or under employed, so having a strategy in place to get yourself back on track is the best way to avoid feeling swamped or helpless.
-If you see this time less as a disaster and more as an opportunity to make positive changes that you don’t usually get, not only can you survive losing your job, you can take this chance to thrive instead.« Are There Hidden Costs When You Move House?
+As we enter another period of economic uncertainty, more people will inevitably become unemployed or underemployed.
+Having a strategy to get yourself back on track is the best way to avoid feeling swamped or helpless.
+If you see this time less as a disaster and more as an opportunity to make positive changes that you don’t usually get, you cannot only survive losing your job but also take this chance to thrive instead.« Are There Hidden Costs When You Move House?
 Keep Your Spending in Check With These Top Personal Finance Apps »